When there are signs of anger or verbal aggression it is important to remember that:

 - A person with lived experience of a mental health condition

-De-escalation TechniquesThis web page has 10 things you can do to de-escalate a situation when someone is angry.Type: Fact sheetEstimated reading time: 5 minutesProduced by: Ambulance Tasmania
+De-escalation TechniquesThis web page provides de-escalate techniques.Estimated reading time: 5 minutesProduced by: Department of Health - Tasmania

 Facilitate responsible behaviourThis is a free online eLearning module which covers monitoring of client behaviour, communication strategies to de-escalate conflict and managing conflict.
-In order to access this training, you will need to set up an account.Type: eLearningProduced by: QCOSS Community Door
+In order to access this training, you will need to set up an account and search 'facilitate responsible behaviour' in the search bar.Type: eLearningProduced by: QCOSS Community Door